skiant/dotfiles/README.md

 MKLINK /D %HOMEPATH%\dotfiles %HOMEPATH%\Documents\GitHub\dotfiles
 ```

-Finally, add this line into your .bashrc (it should be in your home folder, create if if necessary).
+Finally, add this line into your .bashrc (it should be in your home folder, create if necessary).
 ```bash
 [ -n "$PS1" ] && source ~/dotfiles/.bash_profile
 ```